 To sum up, all of these methods are cost-efficient ways to validate an idea.
 Thanks to them, the product is user-friendly and ready to conquer the market.

 However, some of the hypotheses may be wrong; it’s normal.
 Did you know that the most common reason for product failure is not complying with potential customers needs?
 Interesting, right?
 It’s that easy!
 So, what you should do next is to get in touch with your target audience, learn about their needs and get them what they want.
-Which bring us to the second step.
+This brings us to the second step.

 This phase in the step by step guide depends on what kind of product you want to prepare.
 Thanks to market research, you can answer the following question: is it an innovative one that doesn’t exist on the market?
 If so, there’s more risk and uncertainty connected to it.
-Thus, what you should do is develop a PoC to validate your idea and see if there’s a demand for your product.
+Thus, you should develop a PoC to validate your idea and see if there’s a demand for your product.
 Is it something the market needs?
 It’s better to make sure your concept is viable.

 Why am I mentioning this now?
 It’s because startups, more than anything else, rely on the success of the idea.
 It often may be their to be or not to be.
-Luckily, thanks to workshops, PoC, and (yes, you guessed it) MVP you’re going to get all the needed information and feedback.
+Luckily, thanks to workshops, PoC, and (yes, you guessed it) MVP development, you’re going to get all the needed information and feedback from users.
 Instead of creating a whole product, do a landing page and see if there’s a demand for it.
 You have it?
 Great.
 Then, you’re ready to go.
-MVP allows you to get clearance on what’s needed in the app quickly and to build it accordingly – focusing on the core features.
+An MVP allows you to get clearance on what’s needed in the app quickly and to build it accordingly – focusing on the core features.

 Some companies offer to create the entire product immediately.
 Well, if you follow us, or even better, you cooperated with us, you know it’s not how we do it.